LeiWangR/leiwangr.github.io/_projects/projects.md

 <h2>Bachelor & Honours research project</h2>

-If you are an ANU undergraduate looking for an Honors research project, please note that I usually take a maximum of 2 honors students each year (for the purpose of high-quality supervision), and 24-unit projects are preferred.
+If you are an ANU undergraduate seeking an Honors research project, please note that I typically accept a maximum of two Honors students each year to ensure high-quality supervision, and I prefer 24-unit projects.

-If you are an ANU master's student looking for individual projects, you should have some research background, a good GPA, and coding abilities.
-You should also have sufficient time for research.
+If you are an ANU master's student seeking individual projects, I require candidates to have a solid research background, a strong GPA, and proficient coding skills.
+Additionally, it is important that you have adequate time available for research.

 <h2>Research grant / award / funding</h2>